dengking/Linux-OS/docs/Security/Capability-based-security/index.md

 int fd = open("/etc/passwd", O_RDWR);
 ```

-The variable `fd` now contains the index of a file descriptor in the process's file descriptor table.
+The variable `fd` now contains the index of a file descriptor in the **process's file descriptor table**.
 This file descriptor *is* a capability.
 Its existence in the process's file descriptor table is sufficient to know that the process does indeed have legitimate(合法的) access to the object.
 A key feature of this arrangement is that the file descriptor table is in [kernel memory](https://en.wikipedia.org/wiki/Kernel_(computer_science)) and cannot be directly manipulated by the user program.

 ## POSIX capabilities